nevakee716/HideElementIf/Help_layout.md

  - "class": correspond to the class of HTML elements
  - "id" : correspond to the id of HTML elements
  - "view": correspond to another view for exemple on an objectpage, you can have 2 views and you want to display only one.
+ - "jQuerySelector" : correspond to the Html Element that fit that query

 if you use type tab ,propertygroup ,id or view, you need to put the attribute id :
 - {id} correspond to the html id, if you use type = id